Conserving Fish Habitats — Ducks Unlimited Canada Skip to main content

 Conserving Fish Habitats

-Around the country, DUC’s work is giving native fish species a fin-up.
+Around the country, Ducks Unlimited Canada’s work is giving native fish species a fin-up.

 If you’re an angler, there’s nothing more relaxing than casting a line and anticipating that first bite.
 But the secret spots and favourite haunts frequented by fishers are facing increasing threats: pollution, invasive species, habitat loss and degradation.